entelecheia/deepnlp-2025/book/en/week14/index.md

-# Week 14: The 2025 NLP Landscape: From Scaled Models to Capable Agents
+# Week 14: The 2025 NLP Landscape

 ## 1.0 Introduction: The Post-Scaling Era